 The Connect to Server dialog box opens the first time you open the console.

 In the Connect to Server dialog box, do one of the following:

-If you installed the VMM Administrator Console on the same computer as the VMM server, click Connect to connect to the local VMM server (localhost) using the port that you assigned during the installation of the VMM server.
+- If you installed the VMM Administrator Console on the same computer as the VMM server, click Connect to connect to the local VMM server (localhost) using the port that you specified during setup.
+The default port setting is 8100.

-To connect the VMM Administrator Console to the VMM server on a different computer, in the Server name box, type the name of the computer where the VMM server is installed, followed by a colon and the connection port that you assigned during the installation of that VMM server.
+- In the Server name box, type the name of the computer where the VMM server is installed, followed by a colon and the port that you specified during setup, and then click Connect.